Is the Emory student insurance plan any good?

 What if I have questions about or problems with my Aetna insurance ID card?

-Permanent ID cards will be issued as soon as possible after the enrollment/waiver on line site closes.
+Permanent ID cards will be available online at www.aetnastudenthealth.com/emory after the enrollment/waiver on line site closes.
 If you need medical attention before your ID card is received, benefits will be payable in accordance with the Policy.
 You do not need an ID card to be eligible to receive benefits.
-If you need a temporary ID card, you can obtain one from the Aetna Student Health website at www.aetnastudenthealth.com or contact the EUSHS Student Health Insurance Plan Office for assistance.
+If you need a temporary ID card, you can obtain one from the Aetna Student Health website at www.aetnastudenthealth.com/emory or contact the EUSHS Student Health Insurance Plan Office for assistance.
 Once you have received your ID card, present it to the provider to facilitate payment of your claims.
 You will receive a unique Aetna member ID number on your membership card.
 For lost ID cards, contact Aetna Student Health Administrators, Inc. at (877) 261-8403, or visit here.

 How do I find a list of preferred providers under my Emory/Aetna student health insurance plan?